atolye15/checklist/checklists/symfony-release-checklist.md

 - [ ] Check dependencies in the composer.json file
 Make sure the development and production dependencies are correctly defined and production release does not include development packages

-- [ ] Check the environment values
+- [ ] Check the environment variables
 Check environment values in the `.env` file to prevent a leak of any sensitive information make sure there are no real data defined

 - [ ] Test the Makefile is running as it should for all environment definitions